top of page

 This is not a problem.
 We can open or save Logic files directly and can also easily import or export standard wav files compatible with all DAW’s (Digital Audio Workstations).

-8. How long does it take between the recording session and obtaining the final CD?
+8. How long does it take between the recording session and obtaining the final mix?

 For some smaller, less complex recordings (solo artists, duos etc), the mixing, editing and mastering can often be done immediately after the recording session if necessary.
 However, in most cases it is generally preferred that the editing and rough mixes are done without the artist present and then get them to come back into the studio for the polishing and refining of the mix.
 It is easier for the engineer this way and means that you won’t loose your focus during the boring and tedious bits of audio editing and setting up routing, outboard equipment etc. It is also well advised to have a day or two between recording and mixing to allow the brain to clear and become more subjective.